University of Timbuktu: Sankore Mosque

-The Sankoré mosque was originally built in the 14th-15th centuries with the financial backing of a Tuareg woman of the Aghlal tribe.
+The Sankoré mosque was the mosque chiefly associated with teaching in the 16th century.
+It was originally built in the 14th-15th centuries with the financial backing of a Tuareg woman of the Aghlal tribe.
 For over five centuries, the Sankore Mosque served as a significant religious and intellectual hub.
-It was especially prevalent during the Askia dynasty (1493–1591).
+It was especially prominent during the Askia dynasty (1493–1591).
 In 1578 AD, Qadi al-Aqib ibn Mahmud ibn Umar ibn Muhammad Aqit knocked down the sanctuary to have it rebuilt in accordance with the dimensions of the Kaaba of Mecca as well as adding a mihrab.